Natural Christmas Decorations From the Garden

 Decking the halls with nature-inspired décor is simple!

-Have you decked the halls yet?
+Are you decking your halls?
 Go natural this Christmas!
 It’s time for nature’s greenery to make a comeback.
 Look no further than your backyard and garden for a ready source of interesting foliage, berries, dried flower heads, and seedpods.
 Discover our ideas, straight from nature!
+Take a holiday from spending.
+Beauty is everywhere, including outside your own window!

 Gathering From Your Garden